 We don’t expect you to avoid eating chocolate altogether this Easter, but try to remember your goals before you become mesmerized by the enemy (disguised as a bunny wrapped up in shiny foil clothes).
 The same rules apply when it comes to Easter lunch, by all means enjoy yourself, but don’t overindulge so that you will undo all of your hard work.

 Don’t be an Easter chicken

 Do an activity that scares you this bank holiday weekend!

 We’re not talking about something drastic like jumping out of an aeroplane (unless that’s what you really want).
 It might be going in the weight room, trying a new swimming stroke or doing something really daring like flying down a zip wire.
-Some people find distance runs scary, which is why the final 40 Days of Fitness challenge is the perfect opportunity for people to face their fears.
-The last challenge is a 5km run, which you can find more information about in our previous blog post.

 It’s not just children who can pretend to be bunnies this Easter, learn from the masters by hopping and jumping your way to fitness.